suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ## Relay - Subscriber Interactions

-Subscribers interact with the "Relays" by sending a "subscribe" {subscribe} command for the tracks of interest.
+Subscribers interact with the "Relays" by sending a "subscribe" {{subscribe}} command for the tracks of interest.

 Relays MUST be willing to act on behalf of the subscriptions before they can forward